The strategic direction of the Commission is guided by the Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-2025.

 - Western Australian Mental Health Promotion, Mental Illness, Alcohol and Other Drug Prevention Plan 2018-2025;

-- Western Australian Mental Health, Alcohol and Other Drug Workforce Strategic Framework 2020-2025.
+- Western Australian Mental Health, Alcohol and Other Drug Workforce Strategic Framework 2020-2025; and

 Nationally, there is the Fifth National Plan for Mental Health and Suicide Prevention, the National Mental Health and Wellbeing Pandemic Response Plan, National Drug Strategy (and its sub-strategies for alcohol, other drugs, Aboriginal people and workforce development), as well as progress towards Vision 2030.